nkoster/fiber2/README.md

 The `<UI build dir>` holds the search UI frontend React App (internal project, not yet on Github, read below)

-### OpenID-Connect

-The backend uses OIDC middleware, but that is currently still Work-in-Progress.
-You can disable the OIDC middleware by using the environment variable `USE_AUTH=false`

 ### Deploy

 You can deploy the docker image into your kubernetes machinery, we use Helm for that, but you can also run it locally.